 Another favorite snow family packs Top Ramen and an instant JetBoil that plugs into their car for a fast and warm lunch break.
 Be sure to stash a granola bar, nuts or kid-friendly snack in each kid's jacket pocket too.
 And when it's been a good day for everyone (or if someone's having a really bad day), go ahead and splurge on that $6 hot chocolate.

 Buy gear at the end of the season or off-season.

 With a little bit of planning (and maybe a reminder on your calendar app!), you can score some amazing deals on ski and snowboarding gear and clothes off-season or at the end of the season.
 This is especially key when kids are growing out of gear nearly every season!
 It also doesn't hurt to find fellow snow families who you can swap and get hand-me-down gear from too.

 And don't forget about gear swaps.
-Head here for a list of all the 2018 New Hampshire Ski and Snowboard Swaps.
+Head here for a list of all the 2021 Ski and Snowboard Swaps.